Des Clarke (Neighbours): Relationship with Jane Harris

 A year after Daphne's death, Des began dating neighbour Jane Harris (Annie Jones).
-Des was initially reluctant to commit to the relationship, due to his grief for Daphne, and Jones said that their friends believed Des was so attached to Daphne's memory that he was no where near to breaking the bond.
+Des was initially reluctant to commit to the relationship, due to his grief for Daphne, and Jones said that their friends believed Des was so attached to Daphne's memory that he was nowhere near to breaking the bond.
 During a dinner to discuss Mike Young (Guy Pearce), Des was drawn to Jane.
 Describing the night, Jones said "The dinner is the first time for a long time that Des has really spoken to Jane.
 She thinks a relationship with Des is on again and is really upset when she finds out that wasn't his intention in inviting her out to dinner."
 While leaving the restaurant, Jane was almost hit by a car, which made Des realise how strong his feelings for her were.

 Des then proposed to Jane and she accepted.
 Jones told TV Week's Darren Devlyn that the proposal was "a big shock" to everyone, but most of them were happy about it.
 One person who was not pleased about the engagement was Mike, who previously dated Jane.
 He initially believed that Jane wanted to get back together with him, until he heard the news.
 Jones said it was great that Des was over his mourning and thought it would be interesting to see how Jane coped with Des's son Jamie.
 Keane also agreed that the engagement was good for his character, saying "It's about time Des collected his thought and emotions and got on with life."
+Jane and Des get engaged, but the wedding is called off when Jane makes "a mercy dash" overseas.
+This marked Jones' departure from the series.

+In February 1990, David Brown of TV Week reported that Keane had planned to quit Neighbours the previous month, however, he had taken an "unexpected" four-month break instead.
+Brown confirmed that Keane would return to set in April.
+Due to Keane's sudden break, scriptwriters had to carry out a number of last minute rewrites.
+Producer Tony MacDonald told Brown that they were treating Keane's departure as "a rest" for both him and his character.
+He stated "Paul has been with Neighbours since day one, so it was inevitable that he would take a break at some time.
+He will be back."
+He added that while ongoing storyline had to be changed, the break would give the writers a chance to give Des some good storylines on his return.